-The discussion of coexistence focuses on the choices of farmers and consumers among legal products and methods of production.
-In particular, GE products in the marketplace are legal products which have been evaluated by scientific experts and regulators, and have been determined to be as safe for humans and the environment as conventional crops.
-The unintended presence of such materials in others’ crops should not be a topic for assigning fault or blame, nor should there be penalties applied to the growers of such crops.
-The AC21 is operating under the assumption that farmers are generally acting in good faith
+The discussion of coexistence focuses on the choices of farmers and consumers among [legal products and methods of production][CB, MH: crop genetics that have been reviewed and approved for use by the government].
+In particular, GE products in the marketplace are legal products [which][AO, KK: that] have been evaluated by scientific experts and regulators, and have been determined to be as safe for humans and the environment as conventional crops.
+[The unintended presence of such materials in others’ crops should not be a topic for assigning fault or blame[, nor should there be penalties applied to the growers of such crops][LB, MH: DELETE].
+The AC21 is operating under the assumption that [farmers are generally acting in good faith][MHM: while farmers are generally acting in good faith, current farming practices are not always sufficient to prevent unwanted gene flow onto neighboring farms.
+Prevention of unwanted gene flow is preferable to dealing with negative consequences further downstream, either on farm or in the marketplace].
+[CB, MH: The AC21 is operating under the assumption that farmers are generally acting in good faith.
+Except in instances where someone acts in willful disregard of the law, or recommended or required coexistence stewardship practices, the unintended presence of such materials in others’ crops should not be a topic for assigning fault or blame, nor should there be penalties applied to the growers of such crops.]

-Although much recent discussion on coexistence relates to the introduction of agricultural biotechnology, it is important to recognize that the presence of genetically engineered crops does not create risks that are novel in agriculture.
+Although much recent discussion on coexistence relates to the introduction of agricultural biotechnology, it is important to recognize that the presence of genetically engineered crops does not create [risks that are novel in agriculture][CB,MH: novel marketing and identity-preservation related risks].
 The principles of coexistence and the need to manage risk and preserve the integrity of crops apply to all agricultural production, and are particularly important in any identity-preserved (IP) cropping system.
 Examples of successful coexistence in IP production include the cultivation of specialty crop varieties, such as sweet corn and popcorn, and practices within seed production.

 There has been increasing diversification in agricultural production in recent years.
-The growth of specialized identity-preserved production niches has opened opportunities for value-added products which have contributed to the health of rural communities.
+The growth of specialized identity-preserved production niches has opened opportunities for value-added products [which][CB, MH: that] have contributed to [CB, MH: job creation and] the health of rural communities.
 For example, according to USDA’s Economic Research Service, direct farmer-to-consumer sales increased 77 percent between 1992 and 2007 to a total value of $1.2 billion dollars, and the number of farmers participating in such sales increased by 58 percent over that time.

-Because of the broad application of coexistence and risk management principles, the AC21 believes that it is appropriate to address in this report coexistence considerations for all producers and potential compensation mechanisms not only for non-GE and organic producers, but for all those who produce identity-preserved products.
+Because of the [broad application of coexistence and risk management principles][CB, MH: growing diversity of coexistence challenges and vital need across all of agriculture for cost-effective, risk management opportunities], the AC21 believes that it is appropriate to address in this report coexistence considerations for all producers [and potential compensation mechanisms][CB, MH: DELETE] not only for non-GE and organic producers, but for all those who produce identity-preserved products.
 This inclusive approach for the enhancement of coexistence will counteract divisions within agriculture and foster learning and collaboration across sectors.

-The AC21 recognizes that any recommendations it makes must also take into account potential economic impacts of those recommendations on agricultural innovation and international competitiveness.
-U.S. farmers have long led the world in overall agricultural productivity and have established a strong economic advantage in the production of both commodity crops and specialty crops.
-President Obama’s National Bioeconomy Blueprint released in April 2012 emphasized the economic significance of agriculture:
+The AC21 recognizes that any recommendations it makes must also take into account potential economic impacts of those recommendations on agricultural [innovation and international competitiveness][MHM: markets, both domestic and international].
+U.S. farmers have long led the world in overall agricultural productivity [MHM: and diversity] and have established a strong economic advantage in the production of both commodity crops and specialty crops.
+[President Obama’s National Bioeconomy Blueprint released in April 2012 emphasized the economic significance of agriculture: